Ben Mines

-Benjamin Mines (born May 13, 2000) is an American soccer player who plays as a midfielder for Loudoun United FC in the USL Championship.
+Benjamin Mines (born May 13, 2000) is an American soccer player who plays as a midfielder for Hartford Athletic on loan from Las Vegas Lights FC in the USL Championship.

 Youth soccer

 Mines joined the New York Red Bulls Academy in 2015, playing for the U-16 side during the 2015–16 season.
 He also appeared for United Soccer League side New York Red Bulls II in 2016, signing on an amateur contract.
 He made his debut for New York Red Bulls II on August 19, 2016, coming on as a second-half substitute for Junior Flemmings in a 1–0 victory over Louisville City FC.
 Mines remained with Red Bulls II under an amateur contract during the 2017 season, making his season debut in a 3–3 draw against Pittsburgh Riverhounds.
 On May 20, 2017, Mines scored his first goal for the club in a 4–3 loss to Ottawa Fury FC.
 On October 22, 2017, Mines scored for New York in a 4–0 victory over Charleston Battery in the 2017 USL Playoffs.